perkea/lights-out-frontend/README.md

 * React
 * Express
 * Material UI
+* Netlify
+* Heroku

 ## Deployed Link

 ## Inspirational quote
-Succes is not about how many times you fall down.
+Life is not about how many times you fall down.
 Its about how many times you get up again.

 ## Future Enhancements
 * Add serials